 NRG Energy, Inc. is a leading global energy company primarily engaged in the acquisition, development, ownership and operation of power generation facilities and the sale of energy, capacity and related products.
 We believe we are one of the three largest independent power generation companies in the United States and the fifth largest independent power generation company in the world, measured by our net ownership interest in power generation facilities.
-We own all or a portion of 63 generation projects that have a total generating capacity of 25,059 megawatts ("MW"); our net ownership interest in those projects is 15,006 MW, of which 11,448 MW are located in the United States.
+As of June 1, 2001, we owned all or a portion of 67 generation projects that had a total generating capacity of 29,378 megawatts ("MW"); our net ownership interest in those projects as of June 1, 2001 was 19,549 MW, of which 14,820 MW were located in the United States.
 In addition, we have an active acquisition and development program through which we are pursuing additional generation projects.